Q2 Electricity prices: Wholesale energy up 8% over 2018

 South Australia set a new Q2 minimum demand record at 1330 hrs on 27 April 2019, when operational demand dropped to 749 MW.
 At this time, rooftop PV contributed approximately 600 MW of output.

-South Australia also surpassed its Q2 maximum demand record at 1830 hrs on 24 June 2019, when operational demand reached 2,564 MW.
+South Australia also surpassed its Q2 maximum demand record of 1830 hrs on 24 June 2019, when operational demand reached 2,564 MW.

 Q2 2019 electricity prices rose despite renewables boom